Genivia/ugrep/README.md

 <a name="max"/>

-### Limiting the number of matches with --depth, -m, --max-files, and --range
+### Limiting the number of matches with -1,-2...-9, -K, -m, and --max-files

     --depth=[MIN,][MAX], -1, -2 ... -9, --10, --11 ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
 Note that -3 -5, -3-5, or -35 searches 3 to 5 levels deep.
 Enables -R if -R or -r is not specified.
+    -K FIRST[,LAST], --range=FIRST[,LAST]
+            Start searching at line FIRST, stop at line LAST when specified.
     -m NUM, --max-count=NUM
             Stop reading the input after NUM matches for each file processed.
     --max-files=NUM
             Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is specified, the number of threads spawned is limited to NUM.
-    --range=FIRST[,LAST]
-            Start searching at line FIRST, stop at line LAST when specified.
     --sort[=KEY]
             Displays matching files in the order specified by KEY in recursive searches.
 KEY can be `name' to sort by pathname (default), `best'